Giving preschool children the opportunity to learn in another language.

 Thanks to a $17.9 million investment from the Victorian Government, from term 1 2019, funding will be available to allow around 5,000 preschool children across Victoria the chance to learn a language in addition to English.

-The funding will allow services to deliver language programs at no additional cost to services or parents.
+The funding will allow services to deliver language programs at no additional cost to parents.

 The Getting started guide will support teachers and educators to implement the Early Childhood Language program in their service.